 Undercliff Drive Consultation

-The council is seeking the views of residents, businesses and visitors on possible plans to re-open Undercliff Drive to through traffic.
+The council carried out a six-week consultation over the summer seeking the views of residents, businesses and visitors on possible plans to re-open the road which suffered significant landslips in 2014.

-During the very wet winter of 2013/14, Undercliff Drive was affected by major ground movement.
-This landsliding led to the loss of the road at two locations, effectively ‘land-locking’ nine properties between the two sites.
+Undercliff Drive was affected by major ground movement during the very wet winter of 2013/14.
+The landslides led to the loss of the road at two locations, land-locking nine homes.

-Currently the cost of a scheme to re-open the road to through traffic is estimated to be between £1 million and £2 million dependent on whether the scheme allowed one or two way traffic, whether traffic signals were required and if the new route would be restricted to vehicles below a certain weight.
-However, it needs to be acknowledged that ground movement will continue in the future, particularly if climate change predictions about increased winter rainfall prove correct.
+Currently, the cost to re-instate the road is estimated to be between £1 million and £2 million, dependent on whether the scheme allowed one or two-way traffic and if the new route was restricted to vehicles below a certain weight.